-What Is The Persuasion Definition
+What Is The Persuasion Definition?

 Persuasion Affects Everyone

 Persuasion can be positive or negative.
-It is neutral in force.
-On the one hand, you can be persuaded into doing drugs.
-However, you can also be persuaded to quit them as well.
-No matter who you are, you have been persuaded to do something in your life.
-So what is persuasion?
+On the one hand, you can be persuaded into doing something reckless.
+However, you can also be persuaded away from doing something reckless.
+No matter who you are, you may have been persuaded to do something in your life.